theupdateframework/pep-maximum-security-model/README.rst

 package on the repository and store this data on an offline device.
 If any package hash has changed, this indicates an attack has occurred.

-Attacks that serve different versions of metadata or that freeze a version of a package at a specific version can be handled by TUF with techniques such as implicit key revocation and metadata mismatch detection [1].
+Attacks that serve different versions of metadata or that freeze a version of a package at a specific version can be handled by TUF with techniques such as implicit key revocation and metadata mismatch detection [2]_. n

 Key Compromise Analysis
 =======================